Farg0k/flutter_tv_media3/README.md

 1.  **Main App:**
     *   Responsible for implementing the subtitle search logic (e.g., via a third-party service API).
-    *   Provides the `AppPlayerController` with a `searchExternalSubtitle` handler function.
+    *   Provides the `FtvMedia3PlayerController` with a `searchExternalSubtitle` handler function.
     *   Passes initial settings (like the search button label) when launching the player.

 2.  **Native Player (`PlayerActivity.kt`):**